Mortick/searchEngine/README.md

 # MyName Search Engine

 # Requirements
-[x].
-First Java Application  Implementation  and Execution on Docker [x].
-Docker to Local (or GCP) Cluster Communication [x].
-Inverted Indexing MapReduce Implementation  and Execution on the Cluster  (GCP) [x].
-Term and Top-N  Search
+-[x] First Java Application  Implementation  and Execution on Docker -[x] Docker to Local (or GCP) Cluster Communication -[x] Inverted Indexing MapReduce Implementation  and Execution on the Cluster  (GCP) -[x] Term and Top-N  Search

 # Getting Started